Asporez/SoftLock/README.md

 # SoftLock

 > Are you sentient!?
 I think I am, this is why I made a CAPTCHA with the Love2D hoping to impress strangers on the internet with my modest programming knowledge.
+I also had a lot of fun building it, I don't know much about Steins;Gate so I made a very simple contemporary looking UI.
+To be honest I spent most of the time on this project reading documentation, watching tutorial videos and questionning my life choices.
+I am really happy to have been able to complete it and feel more confident to build more things!!

 Softlock is CAPTCHA I built using Lua language with the Löve2D game engine framework for the 2024 LaurieWired Halloween Programming Challenge.
 I chose this framework because I felt this challenge was a great opportunity for me to get more familiar with Löve2D and develop a better workflow with GitHub.

 LaurieWired YT channel: https://www.youtube.com/@lauriewired